Alfonso X of Castile, The Wise, «The Seven-Part Code», its estimated completion year is 1265.

 Bearer: Castilla y León.

-Port and windows, Alphonse X of Castile, Old parchment, Pointed, Pointed and rounded, Armed, Azure, Bend, Flag, Bibliography, Surmounted, Chain, Castile and Leon, Castilla y León, Castle, Central Military Region, Crest, Crown, Open royal crown, Crowned, Quarterly, Outlined in sable, Motto (identification), Army and Navy, In color, Fabric, Coat of arms, Scroll, Personal, Gules, Illuminated, Interpreted, Langued, Lion, Masoned, Semi-circular, Metal beaten, Military, Or, Canting, Party per pale, Argent, Civic, Purpure, Rampant, Kingdom of Castile and Leon, Sable, Plain tincture and One.
+Port and windows, Watercolor, Alphonse X of Castile, Old parchment, Pointed, Pointed and rounded, Armed, Article, Azure, Bend, Flag, Bibliography, Surmounted, Chain, Castile and Leon, Castilla y León, Castle, Central Military Region, Crest, Crown, Open royal crown, Crowned, Quarterly, Outlined in sable, Army and Navy, Black and white with color plates, Black and white and color illustrations, In color, Fabric, Coat of arms, Personal, Gules, Illuminated, Interpreted, Langued, Castilian language, Lion, Masoned, Semi-circular, Or, Canting, Argent, Civic, Purpure, Rampant, Kingdom of Castile and Leon, Sable, Plain tincture and One.

 Dr. Antonio Salmerón y Cabañas,